 There is a school begging to be finished in Buyuni, a one hour drive outside Dar es Salaam, Tanzania’s largest city.
-It was started by a group of Catholic Sisters, who hope to open it next year, to serve a newly developing area.
+It was started by a group of Catholic Sisters, and partially opened in 2020, in a newly developing area.
 The school will serve all students, using the government approved curriculum.

 The school will have two streams of grades one through seven, serving about five hundred students. and will use English as the medium of instruction.
 The two-story structure was built, block by block, by hand – no power tools!
 Construction has stopped and started many times for lack of funds.

 The need for good schools in Tanzania is critical.
 The population is so young, resources cannot meet need.
 The median age of Tanzanians is 17.4 years (U.S. is 37.6 years).
 Sixty-four percent of the population is under 25 years of age!